-Primary Care Physician services must be provided by an in-network Family Medicine or Internal Medicine provider.
+Primary Care Physician services must be provided by an in-network Family Medicine or Internal Medicine provider, unless you choose to use your POS Benefits to see an out-of-network provider.

 Changing your PCP

 You may change your PCP for any reason, at any time.
 Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.